 The GeCIP Board

-Each GeCIP funder is represented on the GeCIP Board which consists of: Dr David Cox (National Institute for Health Research/Department of Health), Dr Nathan Richardson (Medical Research Council), Dr Michael Dunn (the Wellcome Trust) and Dr Rowena Sharp (Cancer Research UK).
+Each GeCIP funder is represented on the GeCIP Board: Dr David Cox (National Institute for Health Research/Department of Health & Social Care), Dr Nathan Richardson (Medical Research Council), Dr Michael Dunn (the Wellcome Trust) and Dr Rowena Sharp (Cancer Research UK).
 Genomics England is represented by its Chief Scientist and Chief Technology Officer.

-Members of the board include a GeCIP domain lead elected from within each of the cancer, rare diseases, and infectious diseases themes.
+Members of the board include a GeCIP domain lead elected from within each of the cancer, rare diseases and crosscutting themes.

 Up to three places are reserved for the representatives of the Participant Panel and they contribute and vote as any other member of the GeCIP Board.
 The individual Participant Panel representatives are free to rotate attendance at the GeCIP Board according to their availability.